conoro/hugo.conoroneill.net/content/post/downloading-youtube-videos-for-offline-viewing-on-android.md

 * Go back into QPython
 * Go to Projects
 * Long press the icon for `get-youtube` in Projects
 * Woohoo, now you have a Home Screen shortcut to download a video whenever.
-Just tap and paste in the YouTube URL
+Just copy the video URL and launch get-youtube
 * And remember it's not just for YouTube, it works for Vimeo, BBC iPlayer and [many more](https://rg3.github.io/youtube-dl/supportedsites.html)
 * Note: Re-run the `pip install -U youtube-dl` step above if it ever stops working.
 The developers are in a constant battle with YouTube to keep it working